Brandon Davies: Olimpia Milano (2022–2023)

 On June 24, 2022, Davies signed a two-year contract with Italian champions Olimpia Milano of the Lega Basket Serie A, playing also the EuroLeague.
 On July 5, 2023, Davies mutually parted ways with the Italian powerhouse.

 Valencia (2023–2024)

 On July 5, 2023, Davies signed a two-year deal with Spanish club Valencia.
 On July 4, 2024, he parted ways with the club.

 Partizan Belgrade (2024–2025)

 On August 20, 2024, Davies signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
 In his debut season with Partizan, Davies averaged 9.9 points and 3.6 rebounds over 33 EuroLeague games, while shooting career-high 49.2% from the three-point line.
 During the season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

-Alvark Tokyo (2025–present)
+Alvark Tokyo (2025–2026)

 On June 27, 2025, Davies signed with Alvark Tokyo of the B.League.
+His campaign was cut short by injuries, limiting him to 25 games during the 2025–26 season where averaged 13.4 points and 4.8 rebounds.

+On July 23, 2026, Davies announced his retirement from professional basketball.